- Lockdown 4.0: Stand-off between retailers and malls over rentals worsens

 CORPORATE SOCIAL RESPONSIBILITY

 For your Company Corporate Social Responsibility (CSR) means theintegration of social environmental and economic concerns in its business operations.
 CSRinvolves operating Company's business in a manner that meets or exceeds the ethicallegal commercial and public expectations that society has of businesses.
-In alignment withvision of the Company through its CSR initiatives your Company will enhance valuecreation in the society through its services conduct and initiatives so as to promotesustained growth for the society.
+In alignmentwith vision of the Company through its CSR initiative your Company will enhance valuecreation in the society through its services conduct and initiatives so as to promotesustained growth for the society.

-The Board of your Company has further formulated and adopted a policy on CorporateSocial Responsibility.
 The CSR Policy of your Company outlines the Company's philosophy forundertaking socially useful programs through the creation of a CSR Trust for welfare andsustainable development of the community at large as part of its duties as a responsiblecorporate citizen.
 During the year under review there has been no change in the policy.

 I. Conservation of energy and Technology Absorption

 Maintaining power factor (PF) up to .99 (unity).
 Maintaining upto- 0.9994.

 Recycling of RO waste water and treated lab waste as part ofwater conservation.

 Post reports of energy Audit of Lab chiller load is directed totwo of the more efficient chillers.